Site icon BIG

 Tips for Success in Small Garden Beds

-1. Plant densely but wisely: Close spacing prevents weeds but avoid overcrowding roots.
+1. Plant densely but wisely: Close spacing prevents weeds, but avoid overcrowding roots.

 2. Water deeply: Shallow watering encourages weak roots.